JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 - Rob Svirskas uploads images to S3; when he does, he stores those URLs in various fields in multiple collections in the JACS Mongo db
 - the individual json files will only populate imageURL field from the database; if they have that field, the image is uploaded
 - however, the aggregate json file will populate the imageURL field with the URL it would or should have, whether it's been uploaded or not
-- this aggreate json file is also the one Rob uses for input
+- this aggregate json file is also the one Rob uses for input
     + he wants only the images that need uploading, though, not all of them (ie, just the updates)
 - so the order of operation is something like this:
     + after the library has been created, run step 1 to create the aggregate json